 “If you can’t describe what you are doing as a process, then you don’t know what you are doing.” —W. Edwards Deming

-The Collaborative Design Process is the result of decades of decision consulting and coaching.
+The Collaborative Design Process is the result of decades of decision consulting and coaching in and around Stanford University.
 It has its roots in the work of many individuals and organizations: the Management Science and Engineering Department at Stanford University, SRI International, Strategic Decisions Group (SDG), SmartOrg, Decision Focus Incorporated (DFI), Applied Decision Analysis (ADA), the General Motors Decision Support Center, and many others.

 This deck of 70 slides describes a proven process for making strategic decisions, particularly, when many people are involved.
 The design of the General Motors C5 Corvette is used to illustrate the process and the tools that go with it.